fivemru/apache-log-parser/README.md

 ## To do

-- [ ]  Make it convenient to switch groups
+- [x]  Make it convenient to switch groups and filters
 - [ ]  `*.gz` and `*.log` files together